kaycebasques/kayce.basqu.es/src/indexes/index.md

-<h1>Welcome</h1>
+<h1>Home</h1>

 Hi.
 I'm Kayce.
 Welcome to my little home on the good ol' World Wide Web.

 I work for Google as a technical writer.
-I write all the docs for
+I write the docs for
 <a href="https://developers.google.com/web/tools/chrome-devtools"
    target="_blank" rel="noopener">Chrome DevTools</a> and
 <a href="https://developers.google.com/web/tools/lighthouse"